By Heather Rhoades

 The mustard greens growing in your garden will need little care.
 Mustard greens like cool weather and will grow rapidly.
 You can fertilize with a balanced fertilizer, but often these vegetables do not need it in well amended vegetable garden soil.

 Mustard greens need 2 inches of water a week.
-If you are not getting this much rainfall a week while growing mustards, than you can do additional watering.
+If you are not getting this much rainfall a week while growing mustards, then you can do additional watering.

 Keep your mustard greens bed weed free, especially when they are small seedling.
 The less competition that they have from weeds, the better they will grow.